 Recommendation The Dry Creek Road Study Area is currently designated by the County as "Agricultural Resource."
-However, extension of public sewer service would not undermine existing agricultural land uses located near the Dry Creek Road Study Area given that public sewer service is preferable to construction of new private onsite septic systems.
-Staff recommends the Commission amend NSD's sphere of influence to include the Dry Creek Road Study Area.
+In general, extending public sewer services would be preferable to allowing a new septic system to be constructed in the unincorporated area.
+However, extending NSD's sphere of influence to include the Dry Creek Road Study Area would be inconsistent with the Commission's adopted Policy III(D)(3) given that the lands are designated by the County for agricultural land uses and extending public sewer services to the area would be growth inducing by converting agricultural land to an urban use.
+Waiving this policy would potentially set an undesirable precedent for future landowner requests of a similar nature.
+Staff recommends that the Commission take no action on NSD's sphere of influence with respect to the Dry Creek Road Study Area.
 Monticello Road The Monticello Road Study Area is comprised of 1,192 parcels totaling 1,341 acres located between the two large non-contiguous portions of NSD's jurisdictional boundary near the Silverado community.
 The area is contiguous to both portions of NSD's present boundary.
 Access to the area is by means of Monticello Road.
 The area is flat with low-density residential and commercial uses and is depicted in the following map.